 Hiking at Canyonlands in October

-In October, exploring the Canyonlands hikes is so nice because the sun is out and it’s not overly hot.
-Remember to stay hydrated and carry a hydration pack or a refillable water bottle in your backpack.
-And since most of the trails are fully exposed to the sun, you’ll need sun protection like a sunhat, sunscreen and sunglasses.
+In October it’s important to stay hydrated and carry a hydration pack or a refillable water bottle in your backpack.
+Remember the trails are fully exposed to the sun so use sun protection like a sunhat, sunscreen and sunglasses.

 Canyonlands Photography in October

 If you love landscape photography, you’re in for a treat with the landscape views you’ll see at Canyonlands!
 We focus our Canyonlands National Park photography at Island in the Sky for sunrise and sunset photography.

 To photograph Canyonlands sunrise at Island in the Sky we like Grand View Point and Mesa Arch.

 And for Canyonlands sunset photo spots at Island in the Sky we like the Colorado River Overlook as well as nearby Dead Horse Point State Park.